 32 Some of the most dedicated nonviolent activists in the US have faced torture and murder in the course of Latin American solidarity work.
-But this is not quite the same thing as what activists of color face within the US, given that these white activists have faced violence in a situation they and their place in various national and global hierarchies of oppression.
-It is these experiences that nonviolence ignores by treating violence as a moral issue or a chosen thing.
+But this is not quite the same thing as what activists of color face within the US, given that these white activists have faced violence in a situation they sought out rather than one imposed on them, their families, and their communities.
+It is, after all, much easier to have a martyr complex for oneself than for one's family (which is not to say that all of these activists were motivated by such a complex, though I have certainly met a few who cash in that risk to claim that they have experienced oppression rivaling that felt by people of color).